 Dating sites have their place too.
 If you’re single, find a site you like and start talking by sending messages.
 Even if you don’t meet a new significant other, you might meet some good friends.

-After parties or other events with people you meet, follow up with them.
+After parties or other events with people you meet, follow up with them on social media.
 Friend them on Facebook, follow them on Twitter, tag them in photos.
 Make social media work to your benefit and bring you closer to others.